 Justification of Red List Category

-It is found principally over open grassland and alpine regions up to 5,000 m, as well as adjacent upper and mid-montane cloud forests, descending to lowland desert regions in Chile and Peru (Houston 1994, Parker et al. 1996), and over southern-beech forests in Patagonia (S. Imberti in litt.
+The species is found principally over open grassland and mountainous regions up to 5,000 m, as well as adjacent upper and mid-montane cloud forests, descending to lowland desert regions and coastlines in Chile and Peru (Houston 1994, Parker et al. 1996), and over the steppes and southern-beech forests in Patagonia (S. Imberti in litt.
 2020).

 Text account compilers

 Benstead, P., Capper, D., Chebez, J.C., Clay, R.P., Escobar-Gimpel, V., Imberti, I., Mazar Barnett, J., Méndez, D., Pearman, M., Piana, R., Sharpe, C.J., Sharpe, C J, Symes, A., Sáenz-Jiménez, F., Vargas, F., Wiemeyer, G. & Williams, R.

 BirdLife International (2022) Species factsheet: Vultur gryphus.
 Downloaded from http://www.birdlife.org on 18/01/2022.
 Recommended citation for factsheets for more than one species: BirdLife International (2022) IUCN Red List for birds.
 Downloaded from http://www.birdlife.org on 18/01/2022.